 L.J. v.
 Maul:

-LFC, along with New York Lawyers For The Public Interest and Patterson Belknap Webb and Tyler, filed this class action lawsuit against New York City and New York State to improve the services provided to developmentally disabled children in foster care.
+LFC, along with New York Lawyers For The Public Interest and the law firm Patterson Belknap Webb & Tyler, filed this class action lawsuit against New York City and New York State to improve the services provided to developmentally disabled children in foster care.

 D.B. v.
 Richter:

-LFC, along with the Legal Aid Society and Davis Polk and Wardwell, filed this class action suit on behalf of youth who were being discharged from foster care to homelessness, and were not being supervised by ACS post-discharge, as required by New York State Law and Regulations.
-The matter was settled with ACS agreeing to implement new policies and procedures for youth leaving foster care to independent living, and agreeing to ongoing monitoring of the implementation of those procedures.
-The settlement ensures that youth over the age of 18 who leave foster care will never be discharged to homelessness or left alone, without services or meaningful adult connections in the community.
-The settlement also requires ongoing monitoring/access to services until the young person reaches age 21.
+LFC, along with the Legal Aid Society and the law firm Davis Polk & Wardwell, filed this class action lawsuit on behalf of youth who were being discharged from foster care to homelessness, and were not being supervised by ACS post-discharge as required by law.
+The matter was settled with ACS agreeing to implement new policies and procedures for youth leaving foster care to live independently and agreeing to ongoing monitoring of the implementation of those procedures.
+The settlement ensures that youth over the age of 18 who leave foster care will never be discharged to homelessness or discharged without services or meaningful adult connections in the community.
+The settlement also requires ongoing monitoring and access to services until the young person reaches age 21.

 LFC works together with local and statewide organizations and agencies to improve policies, practices and procedures affecting children in foster care.